 Assist voters with information about proxy voting.
-The deadline for the Returning Officer to receive Proxy Applications is 48 hours before the time of the opening of the Poll
+The deadline for the Returning Officer to receive Proxy Applications will be 10am on 01 September 2025, 48 hours before the time of the opening of the Poll.

 During the campaign you should: